Top Forex Brokers For You

 Technical traders also look for specific candlestick patterns to give them an indication of the likely direction price is going to move.

 So what’s the difference between chart patterns and candlestick patterns?

-Well, chart patterns usually involved a lot more candlesticks compared a candlestick and these can be spaced sporadically over time and it needs a keen eye to actually pick out the charts patterns that are forming.
+Chart patterns usually involve a lot more candlesticks than single candlesticks.
+These can be spaced sporadically over time, and it needs a keen eye to actually pick out the patterns that are forming.

 With candlestick patterns, at the most, it involves 1-2 candlesticks that form next to each other.

 The best resource for you to learn more about candlestick patterns are these links below:

 - top reversal candlestick patterns

 - if you want more details of each of the top 10 reversal candlesticks including how and why and why causes them to form, then click here.

 There are many indicators that forex traders can use.

 Most of these forex indicators are derived from price and to a lesser extent, volume.